abdurahimovf18/msgfleet-auth-service/README.md

 ## 📌 Responsibilities
 This service is responsible for authorizing and registering users and keeping user auth logic safe and clean.
 The main authorization fields are username and password.
+   - has own shared package which requires public .pem file and provides ability for other services to unpack jwt token data without http calls.

 ## ⚙️ Tech-Stacks